-More than 900 species from 79 different families of birds have a soft spot for the jungle canopies, coastal plains and golden savannahs of Guyana.
-Of these, almost 200 are found in the capital city of Georgetown.
-It should be no surprise it’s one of the world’s top destinations to spot a mind-boggling variety of birds.
-An estimated 80% of Guyana’s primary rainforest remains intact.
-It is complimented by numerous habitats such as savannah grasslands, mangrove forests and coastal swamps that are home to a plethora of intriguing birds.
+It is estimated that up to 820 species of birds from 79 different families have a soft spot for the jungle canopies, coastal plains and golden savannahs of Guyana.
+Of these, almost 200 species are found in the capital city of Georgetown.
+It should be no surprise that it is one of the world’s top destinations to spot a mind-boggling variety of birds due to the relative ease in accessing some of the more sought-after species.

-The best way to see Guyana’s offering of birds, is by staying at one of the many birding and wildlife lodges in the heart of the country; they are situated at the edge of forests and rivers.
-Not only do they include close access to thickets, trails that are only a stroll away from the rooms, but also the expertise of in-house guides.
-Here, birders will find comfortable rooms, that are aesthetically in tune with the natural surroundings.
+The best way to see the country’s offering of birds, is by staying at one of Guyana’s many birding and wildlife lodges; they are situated at the edge of forests and rivers.
+Not only do they include close access to thickets and trails that are only a stroll away from the rooms, but also the expertise of in-house guides.
+Here, birders will find comfortable rooms that are aesthetically in tune with the natural surroundings.
 The experience is immersive and enjoyable at the same time.